timothypratley/thesortinghat/README.md

 `lein ring server`

+This will open a browser tab pointing at http://localhost:3000

+You can use the interface to test the functionality interactively.

-To submit records via curl:
+Alternatively, to submit records via curl:

 ```
 curl -X POST \